shradhagrg/shradhagrg/README.md

 # Hi, I'm Shradha!

 ## About me
-<b>I am an aspirational programmer with basic self taught knowlege, mainly in Python.
-I am also eager to learn Javascript, Java, and SQL! </b>
+<b>I am an aspirational programmer with basic self taught knowlege, mainly in Python and Java.
+I am also eager to learn Javascript and SQL! </b>

 ## Projects I completed through courses on Udemy and Code Academy: